-2020 has been an unpredictable and difficult time for tourism, and during times of crisis, as marketers, it is tempting to purely focus on activity that delivers immediate revenue.
+2020 has been an unpredictable and difficult time for tourism, and during times of crisis, as marketers, it is tempting to not utilise brand investment marketing and purely focus on activity that delivers immediate revenue.
 Especially as digital channels are an excellent way for tourism brands to gain quick-win ROI that satisfies our monthly revenue requirements.

 Activity that drives instant results is important, both to make us feel safer as marketers, and to ensure a steady cash flow – but you should be careful to not for it to be the centrepiece of all your marketing efforts.
 Instead, it is about perfecting the balance between activation marketing and investment marketing to ensure long-term success.